 Paying for your mammogram with Medisave

-By the way, women aged 50 and above can pay for mammograms at Medisave-approved centres using up to $500 per year of Medisave funds (or the Medisave funds of an immediate family member).
+By the way, women aged 50 and above can use Medisave to pay for mammograms at Medisave-approved centres.
+You can use up to $500 per year of Medisave funds (or the Medisave funds of an immediate family member).

 So ladies, don’t be lazy.
 Once you hit the age of 40, schedule an appointment with your doctor, who’ll help you decide when’s the right age to start going for mammograms.